cesarFuhr/cesarfuhr.dev-app/content/2024_05_15-packaging_go_wth_nix.md

 }
 ```

 Well, as a second attempt of packaging something with Nix that wasn't bad at all.
-This time having some code to base the new implementation I felt it was way more approachable, to the point that I could even push a little further the refactoring of the system specific logic.
+This time, having some code to base the new implementation in, I felt it was way more approachable, to the point that I could even push a little further the refactoring of the system specific logic.

 Maybe I am getting the hang of it, I don't know.
 What I know is am enjoying this learning process, I wonder what would be the next thing I can point my Nix cannon to...